-The way of transport in such a big country is from great importance as you can tell.
+The way of transport in such a big country is of great importance as you can tell.
 The infrastructure of the country is comparatively well and makes coming from A to B quite easy.
-In contrast to Sri Lanka you will not spend a lot of time in trains but rather sit in busses to get to the next beautiful city.
+In contrast to Sri Lanka you will not spend a lot of time on trains but rather sit in busses to get to the next beautiful city.

 Trains in Mexico

 Trains aren’t widely-spread in Mexico and rarely used.
 Since 1990 the train system is almost non-existent anymore and only two train connections are operating.
 One of them passes through the mountains and is known as “Copper Gulch” and the other one is called “Tequila Express” and ends in the city of Tequila.

 Busses leave literally everywhere.
 The bus system is very good and the value for money even better.
 When booking tickets for longer distances you normally can choose between a bus that drives during the day and a night bus.
 In most of the cities you will find the bus station, the so called “Terminal de Autobuses”, just beside the city centre.
 Here normally all busses you need to be aware of leave.

 Generally speaking you can separate busses in three categories: Ejecutivos, Primeras and Economicos.

 Ejecutivos operate between Mexico’s biggest cities.
 In these modern, mostly better than German (or so) busses you have enough legroom, a selection of movies, comfortable chairs and you receive a free water when entering the bus.

 Primeras are first class busses but one class “below” the above mentioned ‘Ejecutivos’.
 They are almost as comfy but you have a couple of centimetres less legroom and the booking doesn’t include an entertainment package (which is mostly Spanish anyway).

 For both options it is possible to book tickets in advance.